Ed94/UE5_Study/docs/Build & Automation System/UBT.md

     - Handle local builds
        - Get all project directories & build options
        - For each project: create a `SourceFileWorkingSet` object and `Build`.
+7. Process the dumps to see if anything failed.
+8. Save Caches

+`BuildConfiguration` Contains target agonstic settings.

+## QueueProjectDirectory

+Used when retreving all project directories.

+Will Enqueue a `FileMetadataPrefetch.ScanProjectDirectory` call for the directory with the prefecter.

+### ScanProjectDirectory

+1. Get all extension directoires for the target project directory
+2. For each directory
+    - Enqueue a scan of the plugin directory (`ScanPluginFolder`, the `Plugins` folder)
+    - Enqueue a scan of the project directory (`ScanDirectoryTree`, the `Source` folder)

+`Unreal.GetExtensionDirs` will do an initial scan for Platform, Restricted, and BaseDirectories, and remove them from CachedDirectories based if any of options for doing so are set.

+#### ScanPluginFolder